 The biggest hurdle in retirement is the cost of living.
-For those who invested wisely, this is less of a problem, but whatever your situation, cutting the cord and finding the streaming services perfect for retirees can save you money.
+For those who invested wisely, this is less of a problem, but whatever your situation, cutting the cord and finding streaming services for retirees can be a monthly budget game-changer.

 Our aim is to find a bundle of streaming services perfect for a retiree that works via a Roku device while costing an ultra-low monthly price.
 To make sure it’s perfect for a retiree, we’ve factored in the following: